 The Bose Sport Earbuds are okay for commute and travel.
 They have a comfortable fit, and their portable design makes it easy to bring them on-the-go.
 However, with 4.3-hour continuous battery life, they may not last through long international flights without a recharge.
 Also, they don't block out background noises like bus or plane engines or chatter from other passengers.

 The Bose Sport Earbuds are impressive for sports and fitness.
 Thanks to their stability fins, these earbuds have a stable fit and shouldn't fall out of your ears during your workout.
 They're well-built, comfortable, and easy to bring on-the-go.
-However, you can't use their physical controls to adjust the volume, which may be disappointing during your workouts.
+They also have an IPX4 rating for water resistance, although we don't currently test for this.

 The Bose Sport Earbuds are acceptable for office use.
 They're comfortable and they don't leak a lot of noise, so your music shouldn't bother nearby coworkers.
 However, they struggle to block out background noises, which can be distracting.
 Also, their 4.3-hour continuous battery life may not be enough to get you through your workday without a recharge.